 Diabetes affects the body's ability to make or properly use insulin.
 This leads to high levels of glucose (sugar) in the blood.
 Maintaining a healthy blood sugar level is key to managing diabetes.
 Choosing nutritious foods and watching portion sizes can help you control blood sugar levels.
-And, a registered dietitian nutritionist, or RDN, can help you learn how to get the nutrients you need.
+See how a registered dietitian nutritionist (RDN) can help you ensure you're gettting the nutrients you need.

 What Is Medical Nutrition Therapy?